tcs-rex/bikeshare-data-analysis/README.md

 * Time

 ### Script overview
-The script is broken down into the following modules:
+The script is broken down into the following functions:
 * main()
 * get_filters()
 * load_data(city, month, day)